 Why It Is Worth Starting Your Bulgarian Beach Holiday In Burgas

-Great outdoor restaurants, cafés and bars, often with a sea view, walkable downtown, perfect weather and connections to many towns and beaches on the coast.
-All of those reasons make Burgas perfect for the start of your summer holiday in Bulgaria.
-Although relatively small, Burgas is the second-largest city on the Bulgarian Black Sea coast, and it has a lot to offer in the summer.
+Great outdoor restaurants, cafés and bars, many of them with a sea view.
+A walkable downtown, perfect weather, and connections to dozens of towns and beaches along the coast.
+All of those reasons make Burgas a perfect place to start your summer holiday in Bulgaria.

 How to get to Burgas?